-This experience helped me to understand the true value of networking, community, and vision.
-When I finished my degree and was applying for jobs, I knew I had to stand out, the story of ESAC helped open those doors.
+This experience helped me understand the true value of networking, community, and vision.
+When I finished my degree and was applying for jobs, I knew I had to stand out.
+The story of ESAC helped open those doors.

 My career has literally taken me around the world, from theme parks in the USA, movie sets in Australia, creative studios in Hong Kong, to theme park construction sites in China and has exposed me to various international segments, including tourism, hospitality, film franchises, intellectual property, university education and finance.